-There are those cases where someone’s actions may be technically illegal but it is simply not fair that that person gets convicted of a crime.
+There are those cases where someone’s actions may be technically illegal, but it is simply not fair that that person gets convicted of a crime.
 An example of this would be when a person mistakenly carries a concealed weapon after the expiration of a concealed weapons permit.
 In these cases, it is more important than ever to hire a lawyer with a track record of successfully defending clients charged with CCW in state and federal court.

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients with these charges in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County and throughout Michigan.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients with these charges in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, and throughout Michigan.
 When you need help and cannot afford to be sold out, call us, and we will promptly contact you.
-Our team of lawyers know and understand your rights under the 2nd Amendment and we will not let you down.
+Our team of lawyers know and understand your rights under the 2nd Amendment, and we will not let you down.